Billy Gilmour produces timely midfield masterclass amid Chelsea injury crisis | Goal.com

 At 15 years old, Gilmour was already known to Barcelona, Bayern Munich and Manchester United as the best young player for Rangers and Scotland.

 “It was a good match, I’ve been training very hard to get this chance,” Gilmour told the BBC after.
-“Today I stepped up and took my opportunity, great game and great victory.”
+“Today I stepped up and took my opportunity.
+Great game, great victory.”

 “I need to keep pushing on, keep doing what I’m doing.”

-Fabinho, Adam Lallana and Curtis Jones fought against him in midfield but Gilmour not only held his own but won the battle.
+Fabinho, Adam Lallana and Curtis Jones fought against him in midfield but Gilmour not only held his own, he won the battle.

-His performance in midfield was all the more important with Mateo Kovacic coming off with a foot injury late in the first half after a collision with Mane.
+His performance in midfield was all the more important as Mateo Kovacic came off with a foot injury late in the first half after a collision with Mane.

 That injury saw Gilmour shift to the left of the midfield three from the middle and he handled the in-game change with ease.

 Chelsea won their midfield battle and were worth their win on the night.
-Barkley's display is as timely as Gilmour's with the pair set to start all of their side's next few games with injuries mounting.
+Barkley's display was almost as timely as Gilmour's, with the pair now set to start all of their side's next few games as injuries continue to pile up.

-“Today he was brilliant, but it’s not a surprise to me, the way he trains every day,” Barkley told the BBC afterwards.
+“Today he was brilliant, but it’s not a surprise to me [given] the way he trains every day,” Barkley told the BBC.
 “I saw him last season and he was quality in training.
 He showed that with the little chances he had this season, and today it was a top performance.
 Long may it continue.”

-He has also been inconsistent on the field with his performance against Bayern Munich in the Champions League last week seeing him complete only one pass in the opening 30 minutes.
+He has also been inconsistent on the field, his showing against Bayern Munich in the Champions League last week seeing him complete only one pass in the opening 30 minutes.

 Perhaps partly fuelled by the Merseyside rivalry through his Everton connection, he looked the player that everyone expected he would be when he broke through at Goodison Park.
 His goal, after a powerful run through midfield, capped off a fine display.